AnnieW2014/GA_Capstone/README.md

 <br>

 ## Conclusions
-To maximize the total income, hosts should optimize both price and demand at the same time, understanding their interdependence (if not tradeoff) and their shared and unique drivers.
+To maximize the total income, hosts should optimize both price and demand at the same time, and understand their interdependence and their drivers.

 Location, bathroom type (private vs shared) and the minimum number of nights to book are important predictors shared by price and 30-day vacancy.